 The bones of the leg include:

-- Radius – The radius is one of the two bones that makeup the forearm, which helps link the elbow to the wrist.
+- Radius – The radius is one of the two bones that make up the forearm, which helps link the elbow to the wrist.
 It runs parallel to its larger counterpart, the ulna.
-The radius is categorized as a long bone, and obtained is name due to its ability to rotate diagonally around an axis.
+The radius is categorized as a long bone, and obtained its name due to its ability to rotate diagonally around an axis.